pitag-ha/lambda-world-2025-merlin-domains/presentation/presentation.md

 An AST is a representation of the program in the form of a tree.

-In OCaml, a statically typed language, there are two ASTs, both are made up of a list of **_top-level items_**:
+In OCaml, a statically typed language, there are two ASTs:

 - **Parsetree**: the raw syntax tree from parsing source code.
 - **Typedtree**: a version of the syntax tree where the compiler has annotated every expression with its inferred type.

+Both are composed of a list of **_top-level items_**, such as value definitions, types and modules.

 {pause}